Darwinnix/my-app-pendu/README.md

 Json-server is an API Rest that contains words

-In a terminal run `ng json-server --watch db.json --port 3004`
+In a terminal run `json-server --watch db.json --port 3004`

 ## Development server